vidhanbhonsle/Part-2-IBM-Oceania/README.md

 ## Steps

 ### Step 0: IDE and project set up
-- IDE: Any IDE will do (we used VSCode)
+- IDE: You can use IDE of your choice (we used VSCode)
 - Project setup: The project consist of Python code for processing the image to get a string.
 And an HTML file to render a map.

 ### Step 1: Python code for Visual Recognition